jremington/BNO055_Mahony_Fusion/README.md

 #NOTES on sensor coordinate system

 The default x,y,z Cartesian coordinate system for the BNO055 is found from the IC package orientation.
-The code assumes X points North and Z up for yaw=0, pitch and roll parallel to the Y and X axes.
-These axes can be remapped in the code AFTER calibration corrections are applied, but be sure to maintain a right handed coordinate system.
+The code assumes X points North and Z up for yaw=0, pitch and roll are about the Y and X axes respectively.

+The default axial assignments can be remapped in the code AFTER calibration corrections are applied, but be sure to maintain a right handed coordinate system.
 See comments in code.

 ![BNO055_sensor_axes](https://github.com/user-attachments/assets/29e71baa-8792-407b-90f1-b32d8829fae2)